-Modified versions of these equations must be used outside the limits of Y/Y_0 , X/X_0 and Z/Z_0 .
+Modified versions of these equations must be used outside the limits of $Y/Y_0$ , $X/X_0$ and $Z/Z_0$ .
 The modified versions are given in a technical report prepared by the Commission Internationale de L'Eclairage (Colorimetry (1986)).

-It is standard to plot a and b coordinates on a graph with a corresponding to the x axis and b corresponding to the y axis.
-Positive a and b values correspond respectively to red and yellow components of the hue.
-Negative a and b values correspond respectively to green and blue components.
-The positive quadrant of the graph then covers hues ranging from yellow through orange to red, with saturations (C) given by the distance from the origin.
+It is standard to plot a\ and b\ coordinates on a graph with a\ corresponding to the x axis and b\ corresponding to the y axis.
+Positive a\ and b\ values correspond respectively to red and yellow components of the hue.
+Negative a\ and b\ values correspond respectively to green and blue compo-10 nents.
+The positive quadrant of the graph then covers hues ranging from yellow through orange to red, with saturations (C\) given by the distance from the origin.

-It is possible to predict how the ab coordinates of diamond with a given absorption coefficient spectrum will change as the optical path length is varied.
+It is possible to predict how the a\b\ coordinates of 15 diamond with a given absorption coefficient spectrum will change as the optical path length is varied.
 In order to do this, the reflection loss must first be subtracted from the measured absorbance spectrum.
-The absorbance is then scaled to allow for a different path length and then the reflection loss is added back on.
-The absorbance spectrum can then be converted to a transmittance spectrum which is used to derive the CIE Lab coordinates for the new thickness.
-In this way the dependence of the hue, saturation and lightness on optical path length can be modeled to give an understanding of how the colour of diamond with given absorption properties per unit thickness will depend on the optical path length.
+The absorbance is then scaled to allow for a different path length and then the 20 reflection loss is added back on.
+The absorbance spectrum can then be converted to a transmittance spectrum which is used to derive the CIE L\a\b\ coordinates for the new thickness.
+In this way the dependence of the hue, saturation and lightness on optical path length can be modelled to give 25 an understanding of how the colour of diamond with given absorption properties per unit thickness will depend on the optical path length.

-L, the lightness, forms the third dimension of the CIE 20 Lab colour space.
+L\, the lightness, forms the third dimension of the CIE 30 L\a\b\ colour space.
 It is important to understand the way in which the lightness and saturation vary as the optical path length is changed for diamond with particular optical absorption properties.
-This can be illustrated on a colour tone diagram in which L is plotted along the y-axis and C 25 is plotted along the x-axis.
-The method described in the preceding paragraph can also be used to predict how the LC coordinates of diamond with a given absorption coefficient spectrum depend on the optical path length.
+This can be illustrated on a colour tone diagram in which L\ is plotted along the y-axis and C\ 35 is plotted along the x-axis.
+The method described in the preceding paragraph can also be used to predict how the L\C\ coordinates of diamond with a given absorption coefficient spectrum depend on the optical path length.

-The C (saturation) numbers can be divided into saturation ranges of 10 C units and assigned descriptive terms as below.
+tion ranges of 10 C\ units and assigned descriptive terms as below.